Data Science for Socioeconomists 2.0

 Orientation of the project

-The aim of the project is to familiarise students of social economics with data science.
-In the course, they will learn theoretical and practical knowledge about regression and classification methods.
-The lecture is supplemented by code examples so that "hands-on" knowledge is already imparted here.
-In the exercise, the acquired knowledge is applied in practice through small exercises.
-Students work collaboratively in small groups with JupyterHub and document their results in Quarto, learn project documentation and acquire knowledge via pair programming.
+The aim of the project was to introduce social economics students to data science.
+In a hybrid course, they learned theoretical and practical knowledge about regression and classification methods.
+The lecture was supplemented with code examples, providing hands-on knowledge.
+In the exercise, the acquired knowledge was applied in practice through small exercises.
+The students worked collaboratively in small groups with JupyterHub and documented their results in Quarto, learning project documentation and acquiring knowledge via pair programming.

-Two trainers prepare the material and give an introduction.
-They also support the students in the group work phase, encouraging them to help each other and solve problems together.
-At the end of a practice session, various solutions are discussed in plenary.
+Two instructors prepared the material and gave an introduction.
+They also supported the students during the group work phase, encouraging them to help each other and solve problems together.
+At the end of each exercise session, various approaches to solving problems were discussed in a plenary session.

-The aim of the course is to reduce uncertainties in dealing with data and to teach programming with R using specialised examples.
-After completing the course, students should be able to carry out data analyses for their own research projects independently.
-The course also prepares students for collaborative work and encourages them to solve problems together.
+The objectives of the course were to reduce uncertainty in dealing with data and to teach programming with R using subject-specific examples.
+After completing the course, students were able to independently perform data analyses for their own research projects.
+In addition, the course prepared students for collaborative work and encouraged joint problem solving.

 Scott Graham / unsplash